25-MDDN242/time-based-media-JehSikah/README.md

 Rotating wave shape stolen.
 Also changed my palette lerp into its own function outside of colouring the background to be used to colour more than just the sky.

 8/3: Variablised the waves so that they would rise and fall as well as have harsher waves.
 Started alarm functionality.
 Also added moon and sun

+13/3: Imported my boat that will serve as my alarm.
+Initially tried using tint() so taht it would copy the shade of the sky, however I ended up adding a tint layer over everything to save time adding it to every individual feature.
+I also tweaked my palette lerp and added an intermediate since the transition between the oranges and purples was way too harsh.
+Drew one(1) fish.